jtvandijk/pg-polygon-merge-repo/README.md

-# Iteratively Merge Polygons in Postgres
+## Iteratively Merge Polygons in a Postgres/PostGIS database

 #### About
 Shell script (using psql) that allows you to iteratively merge (aggregate) adjacent polygons stored in a Postgres/PostGIS database using a minimum attribute value.